kc-maureen/alx-low_level_programming/README.md

-this is the beginning of C language
+This is the beginning of C language.hello